mchrzanka/banfflogcabin-project/readme.md

-b# Banff Log Cabin Project!
+Banff Log Cabin Project - initially hosted frontend on vercel, strapi cms backend on digital ocean.
+Moved backend to render.

 ## Hi welcome to the repo!